 Noting that PMM, is “…filled with limitations, conflicting interests, uncertainties, paradoxes and ambivalences” (Vakkuri and Meklin 2006, p.236), it is reasonable to derive from the literature several possible ‘sources of ambiguity’ within the PMM systems of complex multi-stakeholder organisations.
 Clearly, the heterogeneity of stakeholders, with differing priorities and pressures (May et al. 2014), may lead to ambiguities in the PMM systems of complex multi-stakeholder organisations (Vakkuri and Meklin 2006).
-Such ambiguity may manifest in different ways that may be related to: (i) The purpose of performance measurement, (ii) what is being measured and why, (iii) who decides what to measure and who the measurement is for, (iv) who uses and acts on the measures, (v) how often the measures should be reviewed, (vi) how measures are deployed throughout the organisation, (vii) how they are reported, and (viii) how they are implemented and used.
+Such ambiguity may manifest in different ways that may be related to: (i) the purpose of performance measurement, (ii) what is being measured and why, (iii) who decides what to measure and who the measurement is for, (iv) who uses and acts on the measures, (v) how often the measures should be reviewed, (vi) how measures are deployed throughout the organisation, (vii) how they are reported, and (viii) how they are implemented and used.
 In other words, it seems that ambiguities with PMM systems of complex stakeholder organisations could manifest themselves not only across the various phases of the PMM lifecycle (design, implement, use, re-design), but also at its technical (diagnostic and boundary) and social (interactive and belief) points of control.

 Whilst the literature recognises multiple heterogeneous stakeholders as a key source of ambiguity in managing complex multi-stakeholder organisations in general, there is little knowledge on the sources and implications of these ambiguities in relation to PMM systems and how these ambiguities manifest themselves in complex multi-stakeholder organisations; hence the rationale for our research question.